sushant635/pythonbigassignment/Assignment Part-1.md

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?
 ->   if is the first condition check for the condition.

+Q22.
+Write a code to take the age of person as an input and if age >= 18 display "I can vote".
+If age is < 18 display "I can't vote".
+->
+      age = int(input('Enter the age'))

+      if age >= 18:
+        print('I can vote')
+      else:
+        print('I can't vote')

+Q23.
+Write a code that displays the sum of all the even numbers from the given list.
+-> Ans .
+        numbers = [12, 75, 150, 180, 145, 525, 50]
+        add = 0
+        for i in numbers:
+            if i %2 == 0:
+                 add += i
+            else:
+                continue
+        print(add)

+Q24.
+Write a code to take 3 numbers as an input from the user and display the greatest no as output.
+->
+ans
+x, y, z = input("Enter 3 numbers seprated by comma: ")
+if int(x) > int(y) and int(x) > int(z):
+  print(x,'is greatest')
+elif int(y) > int(z):
+  print(y,"is greatest")
+else:
+  print(z,"is greatest")

+ Q25.
+Write a program to display only those numbers from a list that satisfy the following conditions ->
+ANS
+numbers = [12, 75, 150, 180, 145, 525, 50]
+lst = []

+for i in numbers:
+    if i > 150:
+        if i >500:
+            break
+    elif i % 5 == 0:
+        lst.append(i)

+print(lst)

+Q26.
+What is a string?
+How can we declare string in Python?
+-> Ans
+    python are arrays of btyes represeting unicode characters

+ Q27.
+How can we access the string using its index?
+-> Ans .
+Sqaure brackets can used to access the elements of the string.